kachick/chawan/doc/architecture.md

 The parser is not very interesting, it's just an implementation of the CSS 3 parsing module.
 The latest iteration of the selector parser is pretty good.
-The media query parser is horrible and should be rewritten.
-And the CSS value parser works OK, but is missing features like variables.
+The media query parser and the CSS value parser both work OK, but are missing some commonly used features like variables.

 Cascading is slow, though it could be slower.
 Chawan has style caching, so re-styles are normally very fast.
 Also, a hash map is used for reducing initial